Fitzroy North

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fitzroy North has 70 active public transport stops offering a mix of lightrail and bus services.
-These stops are served by 13 routes, collectively facilitating 9,216 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 122 meters from the nearest stop.
-The area is primarily residential, with most commuters travelling outward.
-Car remains the dominant mode at 53%, followed by cycling at 14% and walking at 12%.
-Vehicle ownership averages 0.7 per dwelling, below the regional average.
+Fitzroy North has 70 operational public transport stops offering a mix of light rail and bus services.
+These are served by 13 different routes, collectively facilitating 9,216 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average located 122 meters from the nearest stop.
+In this primarily residential zone, most commuters travel outward.
+Cars remain the prevalent mode at 53%, while cycling and walking account for 14% and 12% respectively.
+Vehicle ownership stands at 0.7 per dwelling, below the regional average.

-According to the 2021 Census, a high 54.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,316 trips per day across all routes, equating to approximately 131 weekly trips per individual stop.
+According to the 2021 Census, 54.9% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 1,316 trips daily across all routes, equating to approximately 131 weekly trips per individual stop.

 Frequently Asked Questions - Transport